stevegt/grid-cli/v2/doc/370-wasm.md

 ## Plugin Architectures in Go

 Go is a popular language for building backend services due to its concurrency model and performance.
-Go's has a less-flexible plugin architecture; WASM provides one that is more flexible and heterogeneous.
+However, Go's native plugin architecture is somewhat less flexible compared to WASM, and let's explore how WASM provides a broader and more adaptive solution.

+### Limitations of Go's Native Plugin Architecture

+1. **Platform-Specific**:
+   - Go plugins are highly platform-dependent.
+Plugins compiled on one operating system may not work on another without recompilation, limiting cross-platform functionality.

+2. **Incompatibility Across Versions**:
+   - Plugins are often tied to specific versions of Go.
+Changes in the Go runtime can lead to incompatibilities, requiring plugins to be recompiled for different versions of Go.

+3. **Complexity**:
+   - Managing dependencies and ensuring compatibility across different environments can be complex and error-prone.

+### WASM's Flexibility

+WASM addresses these limitations by providing a uniform runtime that works consistently across different platforms.
+This flexibility allows for seamless module integration and dynamic loading in decentralized environments.

-### Dynamic Module Loading
+### Dynamic Module Loading with WASM

 Using WASM, developers can create modules that can be dynamically loaded and executed by a host system.
 This capability allows for the creation of modular systems where new functionalities can be added or updated without restarting the entire system.